mobie/mobie.github.io/specs/mobie_spec.md

 		- `sourceNamesAfterTransform`: Names of the sources after transformation.
 If given, must have the same number of elements as `sources`.
 Contains a list of strings.
 		- `sources`: The sources this transformation is applied to.
 Contains a list of strings.
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
+	- `mergedGrid`: A grid view of multiple sources that creates an new merged source.
+Only valid if all sources have the same size (both in pixels and physical space).
+The fields `mergedGridSourceName` and `sources` are required.
+		- `mergedGridSourceName`: Name for this field.
+		- `metadataSource`: Name of the source to be used as reference to load the metadata for all sources in this transformation.
+This can decrease the load time significantly for large grids.
+Note that the image related metadata (shape, datatype, etc.) must exactly match.
+		- `positions`: Grid positions for the sources.
+If not specified, the sources will be arranged in a square grid.
+If given, must have the same length as `sources` and contain 2d grid positions specified as [y, x].
+Contains a list of arrays.
+		- `sources`: The sources this transformation is applied to.
+After transformation all sources will get the name <sourceName>_<mergedGridSourceName>. <sourceName> still refers to the source befor transformation (useful e.g. for specifying a metadataSource).
+Contains a list of strings.
+	- `timepoints`: Move sources to different timepoints.
+The fields `parameters` and `sources` are required.
+		- `keep`: Whether to keep timepoints that are not transformed, or to only display timepoints that are explicitly given in the transformation.
+		- `name`: Name for this field.
+		- `parameters`: List of the timepoint shifts.
+The list contains elements of size 2, the first entry gives the new timepoint (where the source is moved to), the second the old one (where it comes from).
+The first entries must be unique across the whole list, the second entries may be duplicated.
+Contains a list of arrays.
+		- `sources`: The sources this transformation is applied to.
+Contains a list of strings.
 	- `transformedGrid`: Arrange multiple sources in a grid by offseting sources with a grid spacing.
 The field `nestedSources` is required.
 		- `centerAtOrigin`: Center the views at the origin for 3d sources.
 		- `name`: Name for this field.